usatales.com

 By Sebastian Unrau/ Unsplash copyrights 2015

 Likewise, if you enjoy bird watching, like me, it is a great place to visit.
 It has over 246 types of birds, with around 35 different types of warblers.
-On the other hand, you can also find red-shouldered hawks, the only place to catch a glimpse of them in Nebraska.
+On the other hand, you can also find red-shouldered hawks; the only place to catch a glimpse of them is Nebraska.
 Besides, they are known for conducting school programs, education, and private events pertinent to the conservation of wildlife.

 4. Lee G. Simmons Conservation Park